DataDog/integrations-core/coredns/README.md

 {{< /site-region >}}
 partial -->

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see the [Kubernetes log collection documentation][7].
+To enable it, see [Kubernetes Log Collection][7].

 Then, set [Log Integrations][8] as pod annotations.
 Alternatively, you can configure this with a [file, configmap, or key-value store][9].